About Us

 One month later, we held our first meet up as the Womxn of Colour Cycling Group London.
 The cycling café Look Mum No Hands set aside a space and time for us, and we put the word out via our social media channels.
 And wouldn’t you know it—people showed up!
 And people were excited to be there.
 We even had Ayesha McGowan tune in via Zoom (a premonition of what was to come).
 Monthly meetups were agreed, and we carried on as a casual group for a year.
 And then Covid hit.

 A blessing in disguise, the coronavirus forced us to take our work online—this meant that we could expand our group to welcome anyone in the country.
 When the BLM movement was galvanised after the murders of Ahmaud Arbery, Breonna Taylor, and George Floyd, our group felt that we could do (and be) more than just be a casual social space.
 We had become a support group in more ways than one—politically, socially, emotionally.
-And so in November 2020, we became a registered charity and changed our name and became the Women of Colour Cycling Collective.
+And so in November 2020, we became a registered charity, changed our name and became the Women of Colour Cycling Collective.

 How it’s going…